hazardfn/riemannx/README.md

   metrics_module: Riemannx.Metrics.Default # The backend used for sending metrics
   use_micro: true # Set to false if you use a riemann version before 0.2.13
   batch_settings: [
+    type: :combined # The underlying connection to use when using batching.
     size: 50, # The size of batches to send to riemann.
     interval: {1, :seconds} # The interval at which to send batches.
   ]